jbowerman23/Object-Oriented-Design/pages/objRelTyp.md

 Containment
 - Holds a
+- Student holds a laptop
 - Member variable of other class

 Composition
 - Has a
+- Plane has an enginer

 Inheritance
 - is a
+- Intern is an employee
 - everything the other class has

 Method paramter
 - uses a
+- Test palindrome using stack

 Cardinality
 - 1:1